SlurryCup™ / Grit Snail® / Hydro-Sludge® Screen Extends the Life of Digesters Through 2030

 Sludge screenings removal was excellent, resulting in a significant increase in screenings volume hauled to landfill with the bulk of the material coming from the new sludge pretreatment facility, shown below.

-The new sludge pretreatment system demonstrated good removal of screenings and grit from primary sludge: 1,653 and up to 220 tons per year respectively (1,500 and up to 200 tons) above 2013 values, shown below.
+The new sludge pretreatment system demonstrated good removal of screenings and grit from primary sludge: combined improvement for grut and screenings is 2,094 tons (1,900 tonnes) above the 2013 values shown is figures 4 and 5.

 The plant is experiencing improved operations and reduced maintenance of the existing plant, as an example de-ragging of the primary sludge pumps was needed weekly and has not been required since installation of primary sludge screening and grit removal facility.

-Six Hydro-Sludge® Screens, four 56" SlurryCup™ units and two 6 yd3/hr Grit Snail® systems protected the plant's treatment capacity and helped keep them in compliance.
+Six Hydro-Sludge® Screens, four 56" (1.4 m) SlurryCup™ units and two 6 yd3/hr (4.6 m) Grit Snail® systems protected the plant's treatment capacity and helped keep them in compliance.